feilab-hust/LFMNR/README.md

-## High-fidelity, generalizable light-field reconstruction of biological dynamics with physics-informed meta neural representation
+## High-fidelity generalizable light-field reconstruction of biological dynamics with physics-informed meta neural representation

 This is a repository for the self-supervised light-field microscopy reconstruction approach, termed Light-Filed Meta Neural Representation (LFMNR).